Otros Ejercicios

 Can you hear me?

-One night he from a vision of his own death
+One he woke from a vision of his own death

-Married a Navajo and settled on the res
+Married a Navajo girl and settled down on the res

 And as the snow fell he held